All 89 Athens Sightseeing

 The Diomidis Botanical Garden is a large space of 1,860 sq.m. with over 2,500 plant species from all over the world.
 A great place to walk and also study rare species of the ecosystem.

 The Museum of Paul and Alexandra Canellopoulos is housed in a Neoclassical built in Plaka.
-It houses the private collection of the Canellopoulos, with more than 6,000 items and art pieces from the prehistoric till the modern times.
+It houses the private collection of the Canellopoulos, with more than 6,000 items and art pieces from the prehistoric until modern times.

 At the corner of Panepistimiou Ave and Omirou st, there is the Catholic Cathedral of Saint Dionysius the Areopagite.
 Marble steps lead to the impressive interior of this church, whose construction was completed in 1865.